mactul/powermake/tutorials/06-package-manager/README.md

 > [!NOTE]
 > When choosing the version to download from git, PowerMake will always use the latest version available on git that matches the range.
-> Therefore, unless you want full reproductibility, you should use `'*'` when specifying your max version, at least on the version patch (example: `v1.3.*`), so you will always get security updates and bug fixes.
+> Therefore, unless you want full reproducibility, you should use `'*'` when specifying your max version, at least on the version patch (example: `v1.3.*`), so you will always get security updates and bug fixes.

 ### Using another git repo